 How Do Lymphedema Pumps Work?

-Lymphedema pumps operate by applying controlled pressure to the affected areas, promoting lymphatic drainage and reducing swelling.
-They typically consist of inflatable sleeves that wrap around the limbs and gradually inflate and deflate in a rhythmic pattern.
-This rhythmic compression helps to move excess lymph fluid from the tissues back into the lymphatic vessels, facilitating better fluid balance in the body.
-By enhancing circulation and reducing fluid buildup, lymphedema pumps can significantly alleviate discomfort and improve overall limb function.
+Lymphedema pumps operate by applying controlled pressure to the limb to facilitate that movement of fluid.
+It does this through the use of an inflatable sleeve that wraps around the limb.
+The chambers in the sleeve gradually inflate and deflate in a rhythmic pattern.
+This consistent increase and decrease in pressure helps to move excess lymph fluid from the tissues back into the lymphatic vessels, facilitating better fluid balance in the body.

 Scientific Studies Supporting Lymphedema Pumps

-Efficacy of Intermittent Pneumatic Compression on Breast Cancer-related Upper Limb Lymphedema: a Systematic Review and Meta-analysis in Clinical Studies
+Efficacy of Intermittent Pneumatic Compression on Breast Cancer-related Upper Limb Lymphedema: A Systematic Review and Meta-analysis in Clinical Studies

 Intermittent Pneumatic Compression for the Treatment of Lower Limb Lymphedema: A Pilot Trial of Sequencing to Mimic Manual Lymphatic Drainage Versus Traditional Graduated Sequential Compression

-IPC is effective in reducing limb volume and improving quality of life for patients with lower limb lymphedema.
+Findings of research: IPC is effective in reducing limb volume and improving quality of life for patients with lower limb lymphedema.
 The increase in leg volume observed after discontinuation of IPC suggests that regular treatment is required to maintain its associated effects.

 Superior Clinical, Quality of Life, Functional, and Health Economic Outcomes with Pneumatic Compression Therapy for Lymphedema

-Pneumatic compression therapy leads to improved clinical outcomes, quality of life, and functional status for clinically significant lymphedema.
+Findings of research: Pneumatic compression therapy leads to improved clinical outcomes, quality of life, and functional status for clinically significant lymphedema.
 Significant per capita direct cost savings, a beneficial impact on pay for performance measures, and a reduction in lymphedema-related complications suggest that earlier adoption of this treatment modality may offer a superior value proposition to patients, physicians, hospitals, and the healthcare system.

 The Cutaneous, Net Clinical, and Health Economic Benefits of Advanced Pneumatic Compression Devices in Patients With Lymphedema

-The study found an association between significant reductions in episodes of cellulitis (cancer vs noncancer cohorts) and outpatient care and costs of APCD acquisition within a 1-year time frame in patients with both cancer-related and non-cancer-related lymphedema.
+Findings of research: The study found an association between significant reductions in episodes of cellulitis (cancer vs noncancer cohorts) and outpatient care and costs of APCD acquisition within a 1-year time frame in patients with both cancer-related and non-cancer-related lymphedema.

 The Effectiveness of Intermittent Pneumatic Compression in Long-Term Therapy of Lymphedema of Lower Limbs